pal-Alexandra/Advanced_Programming/Homework6/README.md

 ## General info
-This folder contains the solution for compulsory exercices from the sixth homework.
+This folder contains the solution for the sixth homework.
 Solved/ unsolved tasks are checkmarked (:smile: / :confused:).

 # The problem